 My Revision and Editing Process

-One of the reasons, I kept putting off revision and editing as I had convinced myself that I had no idea where to start.
-As a result, I became overwhelmed by all of the aspects of editing a story—this lead to, today becoming tomorrow and distracting myself with other things.
+One of the reasons I kept putting off revision and editing as I had convinced myself that I had no idea where to start.
+As a result, I became overwhelmed by all of the aspects of editing a story—this led to today becoming tomorrow and distracting myself with other things.
 I eventually created an editing checklist that I call The Heavy Fiction Edit.
 Yes, it’s just as it sounds, in-depth.